opencog/benchmark/query-loop/dataset-notes/README.md

 Perhaps its Zipfian initially, but certainly not at the tail end.
 As before, the eyeballed fit is 1/sqrt(rank).

+===path-*.csv===
+As above, but now for the pentagon shapes.
+So `path-loops.png` shows how many pentagons each of the 681 genes participated in.
+The `path-proteins.png` shows how many distinct proteins show up in the loops, and how many loops each of the proteins participate in.
+The `path-genes.png` is the same, but for the genes showing up in the loops.

+These are called "paths" because each pathway is tagged with a distinct pathway tag from the NCBI dataset.

+As before, the eyeballed fit is 1/sqrt(rank).
+This time, there is a region where this fit is almost exact.

 ==Remarks==
 The reason for the intial 1/sqrt(rank) is mysterious.
 Why this isn't true Zipfian is also unknown to me.
 I was expecting something scale-free, and its not.

 * Is it because the list of 681 genes to look at was hand-picked, and not a random sampling?
 * Is this just due to bad (incomplete) genetic interaction data,